mvolkmann/MyUnixEnv/notes/Emmet/EmmetNotes.md

 Simpler snippets are also very useful.
 For example, the CSS snippet `mb10` expands to `margin-bottom: 10px;`.

-The main web site for Emmit is https://emmet.io/.
+The main web site for Emmet is https://emmet.io/.
 Also see the cheat sheet at https://docs.emmet.io/cheat-sheet/.

 ## Getting Started